⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Sometimes UDT is seen with other anomalies, especially those involving the anus and rectum or the genital and urinary tracts.

 UDT appears in about 1% of males and is also more commonly seen in premature infants than in those who are full term.
-It is also associated with hormonal disorders, spina bifida and other abnormalities present at birth.
+It may be associated with hormonal disorders, spina bifida, and other abnormalities present at birth.

 What Are the Symptoms of Undescended Testes?

-Finding an empty scrotum and an inguinal lump are obvious signs.
-The undescended testis is located in the inguinal canal in approximately 80% of cases, but can also be found within the abdominal cavity or in another location.
-Ten percent of cases involve both testes.
+Finding an empty scrotum and a lump in the groin is generally a clear sign of an UDT.
+The undescended testis is located in the groin in approximately 80% of cases but can also be found within the abdominal cavity or in another location.
+If located in the abdominal cavitiy, the testicle may not be able to be felt.
+10% of cases involve both testes.

 How Are Undescended Testes Treated?